 Washington D.C./District of Columbia Stormwater Ordinance - 2013 Rule on Stormwater Management and Soil Erosion and Sediment Control

-The District’s stormwater ordinance has a relatively high retention requirement (1.2 inches of rainfall).
-The District has also created flexible pathways for compliance including allowing up to 50% retention offsite, payments-in-lieu of offsite retention, and a stormwater credit trading system.
+The District is also unique because it allows for flexible pathways for compliance including allowing up to 50% retention offsite, payments-in-lieu of offsite retention, and a stormwater credit trading system.
 The credit trading system facilitates offsite retention and creates incentives in other parts of the city to retain more than the legally required limit because that extra retention can be sold as a credit.
 By building in some compliance flexibility, DC was able to put a higher retention requirement in place while recognizing the concerns of local developers.

 Publication Date: 2013